NBISweden/course_chipseq/labs/extra.md

 One way to study REST on a genome-wide level is via ChIP sequencing (ChIP-seq).
 ChIP-seq is a method that allows to identify genome-wide occupancy patterns of proteins of interest such as transcription factors, chromatin binding proteins, histones, DNA / RNA polymerases etc.

 The first question one needs to address when working with ChIP-seq data is "Did my ChIP work?", i.e. whether the antibody-treatment enriched sufficiently so that the ChIP signal can be separated from the background signal.
 After all, around 90% of all DNA fragments in a ChIP experiment represent the genomic background.
 This question is impossible to answer by simply counting number of peaks or by visual inspection of mapped reads in a genome browser.
 Instead, several quality control methods have been developed to assess the quality of the ChIP-seq data.
 These are introduced in the first part of this tutorial.
 The second part deals with identification of binding sites and finding consensus peakset.
 In the third part look at the data: mapped reads, coverage profiles and peaks.
-All three parts come together to be able to assess the quality of the ChIP-seq experiment and are essential before running any down-stream analysis and drawing any biological conclusions from the data.
+All three parts come together to be able to assess the quality of the ChIP-seq experiment and are essential before running any down-stream analysis and drawing any biological conslusions from the data.

 ## Content
 - [Introduction](#Introduction)